Credible Review: Is It Legit for Comparing Student Loan Refinancing?

 How is Credible different from SoFi?

 SoFi is a direct lender that originates and services its own loans.
-Credible is a marketplace that shows you offers from multiple lenders — SoFi is not one of them.
-Credible vs. SoFi breaks down the differences.
+Credible is a marketplace that shows you prequalified offers from multiple lenders — and SoFi is now one of them.
+You can compare SoFi against the other 10 Credible partner lenders in a single search, or check SoFi directly.
+Credible vs. SoFi breaks down when each approach makes sense.